Amplified J-factors in the Galactic Center for velocity-dependent darkmatter annihilation in FIRE simulations: Introduction

-In this paper, we perform a similar analysis to that in \citet{Board21} utilizing 12 Milky Way mass zoom simulations with $\sim 10$ times better mass resolution done as part of the FIRE-2 collaboration \citep{Wetzel16,garrison2017not,hopkins2018fire,Garrison-Kimmel19,lazar2020dark}.
-These simulations represent some of the highest resolution simulations of Milky-Way mass halos with full galaxy formation physics yet run, and allow us to resolve the J-factor within $\sim 3$ degrees of the Galactic Center.
-For each halo, we have a dark-matter-only version, and this allows us to explore the differential effect of galaxy formation physics on J-factor predictions.
-One major difference from \citet{Board21} is that we re-normalize every halo so that the local dark matter density at mock solar locations are identical.
-This allows us to mimic what is done in indirect detection analyses and to explore how differences in the shape of the dark matter density and velocity profile will affect J-factor predictions from simulation to simulation.
+Our work extends that of \citet{Board21} in three significant ways.
+First, our simulations have $\sim 10$ times better mass resolution and this allows us to resolve the J-factor $\sim 3$ times closer the Galactic Center (within 2.75$^ {\circ}$) than they were able to do.
+Second, we do not assume spherical symmetry in our analysis, and this allows us to explore the shape of emission on the sky.
+Finally, we re-normalize every halo so that the local dark matter density at mock solar locations are identical.
+This allows us to mimic what is done in indirect detection analyses and to explore how differences in the shape of the dark matter density and velocity profile will affect J-factor predictions from simulation to simulation in a way scales out the expected dependence on local density.

 The outline of this paper is as follows.
 In section 2 we describe our simulations.
 In section 3 we provide our nomenclature for the effective J-factor and describe our analysis.
 In section 4 present our results and conclude in section 5.